 But do visit, since your showing up lets decision-makers know that this land should be protected.
-In fall and winter, here are our favorite places to hike in New Mexico.
+In fall and winter, here are our favorite New Mexico hiking destinations.
 Just note that New Mexico is arid and its high elevations make the air dryer still.
 Always carry plenty of water, even when the temperatures feel comfortably cool.

 1. Organ Mountains

 The Organ Mountains are a stunning range of rust-tinted peaks in a region of the state that is almost too hot to visit in the summer.
 The nearby city of Las Cruces, where you can base yourself, is a fantastic place for a weekend visit, with a friendly vibe, local art, and zesty New Mexican cuisine flavored with the area’s inimitable green chilis.

 But with average high temperatures from May to September in the high 80s to high 90s, fall and winter are the ideal seasons to explore the area.
 Just 25 minutes from Las Cruces is the Dripping Springs Natural Area in the Organ foothills.
 The area’s namesake trail is an easy three-mile hike through desert brush.
 You may spot desert mule deer, coyotes, and rock squirrels on the ground, while overhead, red-tailed hawks are some of the many species acclimated to the high-altitude desert.
 Alternatively, on the northern side of the Organ range, 35 minutes from Las Cruces, the Pine Tree Trail is a four-mile loop that takes you up 1,000 feet and offers stunning vistas.
 In fall, you’ll see the changing leaves of the mesquite trees.